-Best cheap smartphones: $300 (and much less) can buy mobile satisfaction | ZDNet
+Best cheap phones: $300 (or much less) buys a great iPhone or Galaxy alternative | ZDNet

 Most of these low cost phones are GSM phones that work on T-Mobile, AT&T, MetroPCS, and other low cost carriers.
 Some can be found at Sprint and Verizon stores, but there is less availability and price competition when it comes to the CDMA networks.

-It's tough to justify a $1,000 iPhone X as your first phone, but any of these ten phones may be great to get started, to get work done without forking over serious cash, or to have a second phone in case of an emergency.
-These ten are in order from lowest to highest price, with Amazon ad-supported prices listed, as applicable.
+It's tough to justify a $1,000 iPhone X as your first phone, but any of these following phones may be great to get started, to get work done without forking over serious cash, or to have a second phone in case of an emergency.
+These phones are in order from lowest to highest price.

-The ZTE Blade V8 Pro has a full retail price of $199.98, but it is currently priced at just $139.99 on Amazon.
-This large 5.5 inch Android phone with Gorilla Glass 3 offers dual rear 13 megapixel cameras, front fingerprint scanner, microSD expansion card support, and a rather large 3,140 mAh battery with Quick Charge 2.0 support.
+The LG K30 has a full retail price of $179.99 (or higher), but it is currently priced at just $139.99 on Amazon.
+This is one of the newest phones to launch on Amazon and is available now.

-The ZTE Blade V8 Pro is powered by a Qualcomm Snapdragon 625 with 3GB of RAM and 32GB of internal storage.
-It's quite a powerful mid-range phone at one of the lowest prices you will find on any smartphone today.
+The LG K30 has a 5.3 inch display with a Qualcomm Snapdragon 425 processor, 8 megapixel rear cameras, 5 megapixel front-facing camera, 2GB of RAM, 16GB of internal storage with a microSD expansion card slot, rear fingerprint scanner, and a rather large 3,000 mAh battery.

-CNET reviewed the device and gave it a respectable 7.4/10 rating.
-It was knocked for being heavy and having slightly buggy performance, which leads me to recommend looking at paying a bit more for another phone in our low cost list.
+The K30 is priced at less than most insurance policies for flagship phones so if you need a low cost phone or a backup then this may be the one to consider.

 Unlike most of these low priced phones, the LG X Charge also works on the Sprint network, in addition to AT&T, T-Mobile, and other GSM networks.